-Laurel Awards is the end-of-the-year celebration for most undergraduate degree programs at Mount Saint Mary's University’s Doheny Campus.
-Modeled on the ancient Greek custom of bestowing laurel wreaths on Olympic victors, this celebration is a time to recognize our graduates and those receiving special honors.
-Originating in 1974, this annual award ceremony celebrates the success of students with faculty, staff, administration, and family.
+Laurel Awards is the end-of-the-year celebration for most Undergraduate Degree Programs of Mount Saint Mary's University, Doheny Campus.
+Modeled on the ancient Greek custom of bestowing laurel wreaths on the victors in the Olympics, we designate this celebration as a time to recognize our graduates and those receiving special honors.
+Originating in 1974, this award celebration has continually celebrated the success of students with faculty, staff, administration, and family.
 We thank you for all you have done to contribute to student life at the Mount in support of your peers and the entire community.

-We honor the Sisters of St. Joseph, founded to help women achieve all of which we are capable.
-We celebrate by bestowing laurels: the symbol of victory for the ancient Greeks, and the symbol of academic achievement and service in our own day.
+We honor the Sisters of Saint Joseph, founded to help women achieve all of which we are capable.
+We celebrate by bestowing Laurels: the symbol of victory for the ancient Greeks, the symbol of academic achievement and service in our own day.
 We call to mind the motto of Mount Saint Mary’s University: Deus illuminatio mea, or God is my light, so that we may remember that the gifts God has bestowed on us are meant to illumine and serve the world.

 With God’s light to guide us on our path, we can say with St. Paul: I have fought the good fight, I have run the race, I have kept the faith.
 St. Matthew tells us that Jesus said to us: You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but instead they put it on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.